mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 const r = q.then(rOnFulfilled)
 ```

-In our current implementation the tuple `{ q, qOnFulfilled }` is stored in the handlers of `p` and we are sure that `qOnFulfilled` is called before storing the tuple `{ r, rOnFulfilled }` in `q`, we could take advantage of this fact and detect when a handler returns a promise to store observers in the returned promise instead e.g. store `{ r, onFulfilled }` on the promise returned by `qOnFulfilled`.
+In our current implementation, the tuple `{ q, qOnFulfilled }` is stored in the handlers of `p`, and we are sure that `qOnFulfilled` is called before storing the tuple `{ r, rOnFulfilled }` in `q`.
+We could take advantage of this fact and detect when a handler returns a promise to store observers in the returned promise instead, e.g., store `{ r, onFulfilled }` on the promise returned by `qOnFulfilled`.

-Note that we're using a `while` because a nested promise might itself have another promise as the resolution value.
+Note that we're using a `while` loop because a nested promise might itself have another promise as its resolution value.

 {{< snippet lang="javascript" line="2-5" >}}
 function handle(promise, handler) {